Guides

 Keep your API keys secure and never expose them in client-side code or public repositories.

-- • Use different keys for different environments - Separate production and development keys
+- →Separate environments: use different keys for production and development.

 All API requests must be made over HTTPS.
-HTTP requests will be rejected for security reasons.
+HTTP requests are rejected for security reasons.

 Base URL